ysoh286/covid-2019-sgp-tracker/README.md

 To view this, visit https://ysoh286.github.io/covid-2019-sgp-tracker/

+NOTE: Deprecated and no longer up to date due to data source lost and explosion of cases in SGP.

 - Created with CRA, built with React + D3.

 To run locally, clone this repo and run: